boytchev/suica/docs/user-guide.md

 ### Drawings

-Suica drawings are based on on [Canvas2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).
+Suica drawings are based on [Canvas2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) and are made of lines and filled areas.
+A virtual pen defines a path on the canvas.
-Lines are drawn by moving a virtual pen over the canvas.
-Filled areas are drawn by defining their boundary with the virtual pen.
+This path can be *stroked* by drawing a line over the path; or it contents can be *filled* with a color.

 A drawing can be constructed in HTML or in JavaScript.
+Modifications of existing drawing can be done only in JavaScript.

 [<kbd><img src="../examples/snapshots/drawing-html.jpg" width="300"></kbd>](https://boytchev.github.io/suica/examples/drawing-html.html)
 [<kbd><img src="../examples/snapshots/drawing-js.jpg" width="300"></kbd>](https://boytchev.github.io/suica/examples/drawing-js.html)

 #### Drawing